 Credit: iDesign, Shutterstock

 The nervous system is a complex collection of nerves and specialized cells known as neurons that transmit signals between different parts of the body.
 It is essentially the body’s electrical wiring.

 Structurally, the nervous system has two components: the central nervous system and the peripheral nervous system.
-According to the National Institutes of Health, the central nervous system is made up of the brain, spinal cord and retina.
+According to the National Institutes of Health, the central nervous system is made up of the brain, spinal cord and nerves.
 The peripheral nervous system consists of sensory neurons, ganglia (clusters of neurons) and nerves that connect to one another and to the central nervous system.

 Description of the nervous system

 Nerves are cylindrical bundles of fibers that start at the brain and central cord and branch out to every other part of the body, according to the University of Michigan Medical School.

-Neurons send signals to other cells through thin fibers called axons, which cause chemicals known as neurotransmitters to be released at junctions called synapses.
+Neurons send signals to other cells through thin fibers called axons, which cause chemicals known as neurotransmitters to be released at junctions called synapses, the NIH noted.
 A synapse gives a command to the cell and the entire communication process typically takes only a fraction of a millisecond.

 Sensory neurons react to physical stimuli such as light, sound and touch and send feedback to the central nervous system about the body’s surrounding environment, according to the American Psychological Association.
 Motor neurons, located in the central nervous system or in peripheral ganglia, transmit signals to activate the muscles or glands.

 Diseases of the nervous system

-- amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig's disease, is a motor neuron disease which weakens the muscles and progressively hampers physical function
+- Amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig's disease, is a motor neuron disease which weakens the muscles and progressively hampers physical function

-Infections such as meningitis, encephalitis, polio, and epidural abscess can also affect the nervous system.
+Infections such as meningitis, encephalitis, polio, and epidural abscess can also affect the nervous system, the NIH noted.

 Study of the nervous system

-The branch of medicine that studies and treats the nervous system is called neurology and doctors who practice in this field of medicine are called neurologists.
-Once they have completed medical training, neurologists complete additional training for their specialty and are certified by the American Board of Psychiatry and Neurology.
+The branch of medicine that studies and treats the nervous system is called neurology, and doctors who practice in this field of medicine are called neurologists.
+Once they have completed medical training, neurologists complete additional training for their specialty and are certified by the American Board of Psychiatry and Neurology (ABPN).

 Neurosurgeons perform surgeries involving the nervous system and are certified by the American Association of Neurological Surgeons.